zenoss/ZenPacks.zenoss.ZenPackLib/docs/command-line-reference.rst

-The default behavior is to show component of that type that are directly related to the selected component through 1:M or 1:MC relationships, but additional objects that are indirectly related can be added through the use of the 'extra_paths' configuration directive.   *list_paths* is primarily intended as a debugging tool during the development of extra_paths patterns to verify that they are having the intended effect.
+The default behavior is to show component of that type that are directly related to the selected component through 1:M or 1:MC relationships, but additional objects that are indirectly related can be added through the use of the 'extra_paths' configuration directive.   *---paths* is primarily intended as a debugging tool during the development of extra_paths patterns to verify that they are having the intended effect.